jannieyu/cs132-final/APIDOC.md

 every valid id should result in a query result from the database.

 **Error Output:**
-If invalid query:
+If invalid query, 400 error:
 Bad client request: jewelry does not exist.

-If error is produced in retrieving from the database:
+If error is produced in retrieving from the database, 500 error:
 Internal server error, please try again later.

 ## contact